wongjas/bolt-js/docs/temp.md

 Testing changes.
 Another test.
 Another.
-Grant access to env variables
+Grant access to env variables.
+Check for not null.